 Persistent myths about rape perpetuate the stigma of rape for victims and empower perpetrators.
-Cruel comments and insensitive reactions to news of a rape give false credibility to people believing things like: women enjoy being raped; women liked being raped; and she was raped and enjoyed it.
+Cruel comments and insensitive reactions to news of rape give false credibility to people believing things like women enjoy being raped, women liked being raped, and she was raped and enjoyed it.
 In order to eliminate the stigma of rape and actually promote healing for rape victims, people must learn the facts and reject myths about rape.

 Common Myths About Rape Debunked